Board of Directors – Mennonite Seniors Housing Network Inc.

 David is married to Barbara-Anne Hodge, and together they have four Children and two Grandchildren.
 David and Barbara-Anne are long time members of First Mennonite Church, where David has served many terms on Council, and has Chaired a number of specific-purpose ad-committees/task forces.

-Hans Werner, Finance
+Hans Peter Werner, Treasurer

 Hans and Diana met in high school at MCI in Gretna and after completing an Engineering degree and getting married, he joined her family’s farm near Winkler.
 Hans returned to studies after farming for 20 years and then taught Canadian and Mennonite History at the University of Winnipeg.
 During that time, he was also the Executive Director of the Plett Foundation.